Music Lessons: TJC Wind Ensemble students, directors reflect on history-making performance and its aftermath | TJC

 In December 2023, they made history again as the first community/junior college ensemble invited to perform at The Annual Midwest Clinic International Band and Orchestra Conference in Chicago.
 Now in its 77th year, the Midwest Clinic, also commonly known just as Midwest, is the world’s largest instrumental music education conference, annually drawing more than 17,000 attendees from all 50 states and as many as 40 countries.

-Dr. Paula A. Crider, Director Emerita of The University of Texas at Longhorn Band and a member of The Midwest Clinic Board of Directors, served as the TJC group’s liaison during the year leading up to the Dec.
+Dr. Paula A. Crider, Director Emerita of The University of Texas Longhorn Band and a member of The Midwest Clinic Board of Directors, served as the TJC group’s liaison during the year leading up to the Dec.
 21 performance.

 Crider highlighted the significance of the moment — not just for TJC, but for community college bands across the state and nation.